Goldinyan/Ob/ MyLife/Hex Dump & Reverse Hex Dump.md

 ---

-## ✅ Why This Matters for Reverse Engineering
+## Why This Matters for Reverse Engineering

 Hex dumps let you inspect:
 - ELF headers
 - Magic numbers
 - String tables
 - Instruction bytes
 - Padding and alignment
-- Password‑checking logic in simple crackmes

-Reversing a hex dump lets you **patch** binaries safely and precisely.
+Reversing a hex dump lets you patch binaries safely and precisely.

----

-If you want, I can also create a companion note for **ELF structure**, **Ghidra basics**, or **how to identify x86‑64 instructions in hex**.

 # References